 Grant's Great Expectations

 As Grant Gecko students, we are committed to being a terrific (TRRFCC) caring community in order to learn in a safe environment for all.
-We will follow the premises of Character Counts at our school which are based on the following set of shared character traits and values:
+We will follow the premises of Character Counts at our school which is based on the following set of shared character traits and values:

-Be honest • Be reliable — do what you say you’ll do • Have the courage to do the right thing • Build a good reputation • Don’t deceive, cheat, or steal • Be loyal — stand by your family, friends, school and community • Be an UPSTANDER
+Be honest • Be reliable — do what you say you’ll do • Have the courage to do the right thing • Build a good reputation • Don’t deceive, cheat, or steal • Be loyal — stand by your family, friends, school, and community • Be an UPSTANDER

 Treat others with respect; follow the Golden Rule • Be tolerant and accepting of differences • Use good manners, not bad language • Be considerate of the feelings of others • Don’t threaten, hit or hurt anyone • Deal peacefully with anger, insults, and disagreements • Be an UPSTANDER

 Do what you are supposed to do • Plan ahead • Persevere: keep on trying! • Always do your best • Use self-control • Be self-disciplined • Think before you act — consider the consequences • Be accountable for your words, actions, and attitudes • Set a good example for others • Be an UPSTANDER